runpod/docs/docs/tetra/quickstart.md

 ## Step 7: Add the main function

-Finally, add the main function to execute your GPU workload:
+Finally, add this `main` function to execute your GPU workload:

 ```python
 async def main():